History of the Constitution of the Roman Republic: The Senate and legislative assemblies

 Shortly after the founding of the Republic, the Centuriate Assembly became the principle Roman assembly in which magistrates were elected, laws were passed, and trials occurred.
 During his consulship in 509 BC, Publius Valerius Publicola enacted a law (the lex Valeria) which guaranteed due process rights to every Roman citizen.
 Any condemned citizen could evoke his right of Provocatio, which appealed any condemnation to the Centuriate Assembly, and which was a precursor to habeas corpus.
 Also around this time, the Plebeians assembled into an informal Plebeian Curiate Assembly, which was the original Plebeian Council.
 Since they were organized on the basis of the Curia (and thus by clan), they remained dependent on their Patrician patrons.
 In 471 BC, a law was passed due to the efforts of the Tribune Volero Publilius, which allowed the Plebeians to organize by Tribe, rather than by Curia.
 Thus, the Plebeian Curiate Assembly became the Plebeian Tribal Assembly, and the Plebeians became politically independent.

-During the regal period, the king nominated two quaestors to serve as his assistants, and after the overthrow of the monarchy, the consuls retained this authority.
+During the Roman Kingdom, the king nominated two quaestors to serve as his assistants, and after the overthrow of the monarchy, the consuls retained this authority.
 However, in 447 BC, Cicero recorded that the quaestors began to be elected by a tribal assembly that was presided over by a magistrate.
 It seems as though this was the first instance of a joint Patricio-Plebeian Tribal Assembly, and thus was probably an enormous gain for the Plebeians.
 While Patricians were able to vote in a joint assembly, there were never very many Patricians in Rome.
 Thus, most of the electors were Plebeians, and yet any magistrate elected by a joint assembly had jurisdiction over both Plebeians and Patricians.
 Therefore, for the first time, the Plebeians seemed to have indirectly acquired authority over Patricians.
 During the 4th century BC, a series of reforms were passed (the leges Valeriae Horatiae), which ultimately required that any law passed by the Plebeian Council have the full force of law over both Plebeians and Patricians.
 This gave the plebeian tribunes, who presided over the Plebeian Council, a positive character for the first time.
 Before these laws were passed, tribunes could only interpose the sacrosanctity of their person (intercessio) to veto acts of the Senate, assemblies, or magistrates.
 It was a modification to the Valerian law in 449 BC which first allowed acts of the Plebeian Council to have the full force of law, but eventually the final law in the series was passed (the "Hortensian Law"), which removed the last check that the Patricians in the senate had over this power.